Laura Fuentes

 How to Make Pizza Pasta Salad

-Cook it al dente.
-This is usually about 2 minutes less than the total time.
+2. Cook the pasta al dente.
+It usually takes about 2 minutes less than the total time.
+When done, rinse the pasta with cold water in the colander to remove the starch.

 Do You Need to Rinse the Pasta for Pasta Salad?